jucian0/posts/pub-sub-pattern.md

 ## Implementing an use case

-Now that we have the PubSub class, we can implement our use case, and ww will create a basic use case.
+Now that we have the PubSub class, we can implement our use case, and we will create a basic use case.
 Using some html elements and javascript we will create a simple page to show us the subscription, unsubscription, and publishing of events working.

 ```javascript
 import "./styles.css";